Open Vocabulary Monocular 3D Object Detection: Methodology

-To perform OV 3D detection from a single image, a simple approach is to unproject 2D detections into 3D using geometric principles.
-Specifically, given an input image $I$, a text prompt $T$, and 2D bounding boxes with category labels $\{ (b_i,\, c_i) \}_{i=1}^N$ predicted by an OV 2D detector~\cite{liu2023grounding}, the method proceeds as follows.
+We first establish a training-free baseline that unprojects 2D detections into 3D using geometric principles (\cref{fig:method}a).
+Given an input image $I$, a text prompt $T$, and 2D bounding boxes with category labels $\{ (b_i,\, c_i) \}_{i=1}^N$ predicted by an OV 2D detector~\cite{liu2023grounding}, the method proceeds as follows.

-For each detected object $(b_i,\, c_i)$, an instance segmentation mask $S_i$ is obtained using a segmentation model (\eg, SAM~\cite{kirillov2023segment}), and a metric depth estimation model (\eg, Depth Pro~\cite{bochkovskii2024depth}) generates the depth map $D \in \mathbb{R}^{H \times W}$.
+\textbf{3D Geometric Prediction.} For each detected object $(b_i,\, c_i)$, an instance segmentation mask $S_i$ is obtained using a segmentation model (\eg, SAM~\cite{kirillov2023segment}), and a metric depth estimation model (\eg, UniDepthv2~\cite{piccinelli2025unidepthv2}) generates the depth map $D \in \mathbb{R}^{H \times W}$.
 Pixels within $S_i$ are unprojected into 3D space using the camera intrinsic matrix $K \in \mathbb{R}^{3 \times 3}$ to form a point cloud $P_i$.
 Here, $u$ and $v$ denote the pixel coordinates in the image, and each 3D point $p = [x, y, z]^\top \in P_i$ is computed as:

-To estimate the 3D bounding box parameters $B_i = (t_i,\, d_i,\, r_i)$, Principal Component Analysis (PCA) determines the orientation $r_i$, dimensions $d_i$, and centroid $t_i$ of $P_i$.
-DBSCAN~\cite{ester1996density} removes outliers, improving robustness against noisy masks and depth predictions.

-This geometric approach reconstructs 3D bounding boxes from 2D detections without relying on learned 3D attributes, providing a non-learning-based benchmark for evaluating OV 3D object detection models.
-Its accuracy depends on the quality of $D$ and $S_i$, and is sensitive to occlusions, which may cause incomplete point clouds and inaccuracies in the reconstructed bounding boxes.